dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/solutions_4.md

 >  Is the covering problem solvable for LN?

-Yes, this reduce to Reset nets.
+Yes, we can reduce this version to Reset nets.
-There is two changes to do:
+There are two changes to do:
 1. replace the inhibitory edges by reset edges.
 2. for each place add a transition which consumes one token from that place.